The Case for Including Family Members in Shared Decision Making

-As part of our Advocating for Better Care Education Series, we will hear from experts on how to achieve the best care for loved ones diagnosed with a mood disorder.
-This post is from Alison Heru, MD., Professor of Psychiatry at the University of Colorado Denver.
-In the NES Program at University of Colorado Health, a six-month program combining neurology and psychiatry treatment for non-epileptic or non-electrical seizures, Dr. Heru makes shared decision making an integral part of practice.
-A version of this post appeared on our Care for Your Mind website.
+In the NES Program at University of Colorado Health, a six-month program combining neurology and psychiatry treatment for non-epileptic or non-electrical seizures, psychiatrist Dr. Alison Heru makes shared decision making an integral part of practice.

 In my experience, shared decision making yields the best results in treatment.
 When patients feel like they have participated in choosing the treatment and are able to ask questions and weigh alternatives, they are more likely to feel they have selected the treatment that is the best for them and have a stronger stake in the outcome.